DeadlyArtist/TruePixelPerfectUnity/README.md

 ### Important
 - This script modifies the position, so it is advised to not directly move the camera, instead only move it indirectly via a parent.
-- If you don't move all objects including the camera (parent) to only valid positions (multiples of 1 / spritePixelsPerUnit) at all times, this doesn't work.
+- If you don't move all objects including the camera (parent) to only valid positions (multiples of 1 / (spritePixelsPerUnit * pixelsPerSpritePixel)) at all times, this doesn't work.
 - Cinemachine, inbuilt PixelPerfectCamera and anything else that modifies position or orthogonal size are incompatible with this.